rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

   acceptable maintenance window during which we can perform the change.

-We cannot allocate more than 4 additional IPv4 addresses to a single Cloud Server or to a Brocade Vyatta vRouter.
-This gives each Cloud Server or Brocade Vyatta vRouter a maximum capacity of five (5) IPv4 addresses, including the originally-assigned public IP address.
+We cannot allocate more than 4 additional IPv4 addresses to a single server or to a Brocade Vyatta vRouter.
+This gives each cloud server or Brocade Vyatta vRouter a maximum capacity of five (5) IPv4 addresses, including the originally-assigned public IP address.